SackeyDavid/SackeyDavid/README.md

 💬 Fun fact:

-    I run a facebook group called People of Kasoa with 1.8K members and a youtube channel called @techwithdav
+    I run a facebook group called Kasoa-Buy-Sell-Connect with 2K members and a youtube channel called @techwithdav

 📊 GitHub Stats: